Instructions for submitting cattle for consideration

 - All calves born on your farm must be tattooed with your farm’s initials or herd letters of your choice.
 You may use left or right ear, but it must be indicated on the form for submission.
 Green ink is preferred and remains more legible over time.
 Please email us for herd/farm letter assignment to establish your herd letters.
 We will record your chosen herd/farm letters for the permanent record.
 This set of number(s)/letter(s) or blends will be used to tattoo all cattle offspring born on your farm.
 Any other tattoos on the animal at the time or purchase will be recorded.
 No duplicate herd/farm letters allowed.
 First come, first served with choices of identifying letters.
 Please have at least three choices in mind, in case your first choice is already taken.

-- All calves may be submitted for entry into the Herd Book & Registry as soon as their DNA results are completed, fees are paid and submitted to the Administration of the MJHB.
-Calves will be considered for registration automatically if the dam and sire are both on file with the MJHB&R. Calves purchased or born to a small standard Jersey dam will not be considered until the dam is submitted for consideration or put on file if accepted.
-Calves born from a miniature Jersey parent and a small standard Jersey parent in the down sizing program will require the standard parent to be submitted for inspection prior to the offspring being submitted for registration.
+- All calves may be considered for entry into the Herd Book & Registry as soon as their DNA results are completed, fees are paid and submitted to the Administration of the MJHB.
+Calves will be considered for registration automatically if the dam and sire are both on file with the MJHB&R. Calves purchased or born to a small standard Jersey dam will not be considered until the dam is submitted for consideration or put on file if accepted, as a "Reference" animal.
+Calves born from a miniature Jersey bull and a small standard Jersey dam in the down sizing program will require the standard parent to be submitted for inspection prior to the offspring being submitted for registration.
 The small standard Jersey dam will also have to be Vet Height Certified prior to submission.
-This will apply to all offspring which have at least one parent which is a fully small standard Jersey.
-These offspring will be considered part of a downsizing program.
-Offspring from standard sire will not be accepted, no exceptions.
+This will apply to all offspring which have at least one parent which is a fully small standard female Jersey.
+These offspring will be considered part of a downsizing program, but will received a Certificate of Registration.
+Offspring from standard Jersey sires will not be accepted, no exceptions.

 - When submitting cattle that derive from dams from standard Jersey cow lineages, such cattle shall not be issued permanent Certificates of Registration until the age of three years is attained.
 At this age, a Certified Vet Height form printed from this website must also be completed, signed and submitted by your Veterinarian to attest that the cow being submitted is in fact less than our 44" maximum size limit.
-If at any time in the future this certified animal outgrows our height maximum of 44" by the age of three years, the cow may rejected and the MJHB&R Certificate of Registration may be revoked.
-This is to keep our Herd Book and Registry growing and creating actual miniature cattle who remain in the miniature orsmall standard ranges in height, even after maturity.
+If at any time in the future this certified animal outgrows our height maximum of 44" by the age of three years, the cow may be rejected and the MJHB&R Certificate of Registration may be revoked, but not in every case.
+This is to keep our Herd Book and Registry growing and creating actual miniature cattle who remain in the miniature or small standard ranges in height, even after maturity.
 All offspring submitted which have a standard Jersey dam, must be Vet Height Certified, no exceptions.

 Certificate of Registration & Transfers: